UCSF-CBI/c4/docs/get-started/hello-world-job.md

 1. creating a script,

-2. submitting the script to the sechduler,
+2. submitting the script to the scheduler,

 3. waiting for the script to start and finish, and

 4. looking at the results, e.g. output data files and text logs.

 The {{ site.cluster.name }} cluster uses [Slurm] as its scheduler.
-[Slurm] provides command `sbatch` to submit your job scripts and command `squeue --user=$USER` to check the status of your jobs.
+[Slurm] provides command `sbatch` to submit your job scripts and command `squeue` to check the status of your jobs.
 Slurm also provides a way to run a job interactively called `srun`.

 <div class="alert alert-info" role="alert" style="margin-top: 3ex">